jcofer555/flash-backup_beta/README.md

 ## Features ##
 - Backing up to local storage
-- Backing up to cloud storage using rclone (need your configs setup using the rclone plugin)
+- Backing up to cloud storage using rclone (can use the plugin, any of the current docker containers, or the built in rclone if using unraid 7.3+)
-- Confirmed working with box, onedrive, google drive, backblaze b2, and dropbox cloud storages
+- Confirmed working with box, onedrive, google drive, backblaze b2, dropbox, and s3 providers cloud storages
 - Offers scheduling of both local and remote cloud storage backups
 - Ability to set how many backups you want to keep
 - Dry run support